-When you first turn the unit on, the Map Page appears.
-If you'd rather start learning about GPS operation first, turn over to Sec.
+When you first turn on the unit, the Map Page appears.
+If you would rather start learning about GPS operation, jump to Sec.
 6, Basic GPS Operations.
-(Remember, you don't need to read this manual from cover-to-cover to get going.
-We designed it so you can skip around to the section you want to read.)
+Remember: you don't need to read this manual from cover-to-cover to get going.
+We designed it so you can skip around to the section you want to read.